GNA Certification Training Program

 - Complete our enrollment application in person.

 - Bring your $50.00 registration fee.
 Payments can be made by credit card (VISA, Mastercard, and American Express), cashier check or money order.

 - CPR Certification.

 - Acceptable background check.
-(Will be performed by the school).
+The background check will be performed by the school.

 - Proof of Hepatitis B vaccine or signed waiver form.
 Click here for the Hepatitis B waiver form.

-- Proof of a current health physical examination and PPD (Tuberculosis) test within 9 months of the enrollment date.
+- Proof of a current health physical examination within 9 months of the enrollment date.
 Click here for the school physical form.

-Please note that you need a CNA license to register for the GNA Certification Training program.
+Please note that you need a Maryland CNA license to register for the GNA Certification Training program.